The Great American Bash (1992)

-The 1992 Great American Bash was the fourth annual Great American Bash professional wrestling pay-per-view event produced by World Championship Wrestling (WCW), and the eighth annual Great American Bash event overall.
+The 1992 Great American Bash was a professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
+It was the fourth annual Great American Bash under the WCW banner and the eighth annual Great American Bash event overall.
 The event took place on July 12, 1992, at the Albany Civic Center in Albany, Georgia.
 It was the last Great American Bash held until 1995.

 Seven matches were contested at the event.
 The event featured a tag team tournament for the newly created NWA World Tag Team Championship.
 Miracle Violence Connection (Terry Gordy and Steve Williams) defeated Dustin Rhodes and Barry Windham in the finals to win the tournament and to be crowned the first champions.
 From this point onwards, the WCW and NWA World Tag Team Championships were considered to be unified and were defended together by Miracle Violence Connection and subsequent champions until WCW withdrew from the NWA in 1993.
 Aside from the tag team tournament, the WCW World Heavyweight Championship was also defended at the event.
 Sting defended the title against Big Van Vader.
 Vader defeated Sting to win the title.